haroldtreen/haroldtreen.github.io/_posts/2017-02-26-applying-twice-to-the-recurse-center.md

 > "I want to be working for a company/organization with a strong culture..."

-Powerful words... earth shattering, identity shaking words...
+Powerful words... identity shaking, earth shattering words...

 #### **Why do you want to attend the Recurse Center?**